 The input file formats are automatically detected when reading from file.
 Undefined areas with missing codes are allowed and will be automatically detected.
+The format detection does not depend on the file extensions.

 The output file format can be specified using <format>.
-The default is ROXAR TEXT.
-The file extensions are .irap for ROXAR TEXT and .storm for STORM BINARY.
+The default is ROXAR BINARY.
+The file extensions are .roxbin for ROXAR BINARY, .irap for ROXAR TEXT and .storm for STORM BINARY.
+The rotation is specified using <grid-azimuth>.